jarnix/angular-httpLoadingInterceptor/README.md

 This will :
  - intercept all the requests done in the app
- - displays a spinner (you have to add some html to your main template)
+ - display a spinner (you have to add the directive's html to your main template)
- - makes you successful obviously
+ - make you successful, obviously

+ You should customize the css by overwriting #httpLoadingSpinner in your app's stylesheet.

 #### Usage